arielchuri/forglory/crystalcastles/stuff/spells.md

 ### Kirlian Discharge

 This is usually the first spell that Wormwood learns.
 A healing aura is created around the caster.
-Those standing next to the caster may feel the effects of the spell but, not the caster themselves.
+Those standing next to the caster may feel the effects of the spell but, not the caster themselves unless specified.
 The aura reduces the caster's _beauty_ by one per round.
 Caster's other than Wormwood that use this spell require a similar resource to rot/beauty that would be lost.

 **Misfire**

-1. The caster gains 6 _rot, and must roll on the _heavy deformity wound table_.
+1. The caster gains 6 rot, and must roll on the _heavy deformity wound table_.
-2.
+2. Backfire.
+Instant damage those around and fall to the ground.
 3.
 4.
-5.
+5. Sense distortion.
-6.
+6. Vampire field.
+The caster sucks 1pip **health** per turn from PCs and NPCs alike.

 **Standard spell effect**

-1.
+1. The aura heals 1p/turn.
 2.
 3.
-4.
+4. Strength, speed, smarts are immune to damage.
-5.
+5. +1d of **stamina** that regenerates each turn.
 6.

 **Extreme effect**